qdm12/dns/README.md

 Some packages are exposed publicly through the [pkg](pkg) directory.

-The API is at v1.x.x but (shame on me) is not stable and subject to change without changing version.
-If you need it to be stable, please [create an issue](https://github.com/qdm12/dns/issues/new).
+The API is at v1.x.x but (shame on me) is not stable and subject to change without changing major version.
+If you need it to be stable, please [create an issue](https://github.com/qdm12/dns/issues/new) and I'll see what I can do.

 For now, it is used by the [gluetun](https://github.com/qdm12/gluetun) project for its DNS over TLS usage.